The Guide to Summer Events at LA Museums

 Located on the campus of East Los Angeles College, the Vincent Price Art Museum kicked off the summer with two new shows - Before You Now: Capturing the Self in Portraiture, which includes works by Laura Aguilar, Cindy Sherman and many more; as well as On the Side of Angels: Latina Lesbian Activism.
 They join in-progress solo shows from Eva Aguila and Fabian Debora.
 VPAM is a jewel of a museum known for its permanent collection of ancient Central and South American art, which began with silver screen icon Vincent Price’s donation of pre-Columbian art.
 Admission is free.

-On July 13, Fierce!
-The Story of Cats opens at the Natural History Museum of Los Angeles County.
-An immersive, 10,000 square foot exhibition that will be on view until mid-February of next year, Fierce! explores both the biology of cats as well as their cultural influence and relationship with humans in installations that should be fun and educational for all ages.
+Now open at the Natural History Museum of Los Angeles County, Fierce!
+The Story of Cats is an immersive, 10,000 square foot exhibition that will be on view until mid-February of next year, Fierce! explores both the biology of cats as well as their cultural influence and relationship with humans in installations that are fun and educational for all ages.

 "Game On!" - California Science Center